ArnarDJ/MLBAssignment2/README.md

 ### Final models and Kaggle runs
-The final runs and saved models can be found in the folder `Kaggle >> Kaggle_run_final` in the designated folder for that model.
+The final runs and saved models can be found in the folder `Kaggle >> Kaggle_run_final` in the designated folder for that model and training dataset.